-Millions of people across the UK have now received their first or second dose of a Covid vaccine, as the vaccination programme rollout continues to progress.
+Millions of people across the UK have received their first, second or booster Covid jabs.

 But are there any side effects to the coronavirus vaccine and can painkillers such as paracetamol be taken to help reduce them?